Sexual Assault Advocate

-SAFE’s Sexual Assault Victim Advocacy Program seeks a full-time victim advocate to provide medical and legal accompaniment, advocacy, and case management to survivors of sexual assault.
+SAFE’s Sexual Assault Victim Advocacy Program seeks a full-time victim advocate to provide medical and legal accompaniment, advocacy, and follow-up support to survivors of sexual assault.

 About this position:

-Provide face-to-face crisis intervention and support, discuss medical and legal options, and explain SAFE Alliance support services (such as counseling, legal advocacy and follow-up medical treatment).
+- Provide face-to-face crisis intervention and support, discuss medical and legal options, and explain SAFE Alliance support services (such as counseling, legal advocacy, and follow-up).

-SAAs are dispatched to Eloise House and/or any medical facility in Travis County.
-Present to accompaniment site within one hour of dispatch.
+- Advocates are dispatched to any medical facility in Travis County.
+Must present to accompaniment site within one hour of dispatch.

-Provide strengths-based, trauma-informed medical case management and advocacy follow-up services to survivors.
+- Provide strengths-based, trauma-informed advocacy follow-up services to survivors.

-Possess a Bachelor’s Degree in social or behavioral sciences, or related field.
-Sufficient relevant work experience may be substituted for degree.
+- Possess a Bachelor’s Degree in social or behavioral sciences, or related field.
+Sufficient relevant work experience may be substituted for a degree.

-Bilingual in Spanish and English preferred; language stipend for bilingual candidates provided.
+- Bilingual in Spanish and English strongly preferred.

 About our benefits: